<

 Description

-Known to the world as ‘La Bolduc,’ singer-songwriter Mary Rose-Anne Travers Bolduc was a French-Canadian folk musician who blended Irish and Quebec styles.
-Known as the Queen of Canadian Folk Singers in the 1930s, she pioneered Quebec's singer-songwriter tradition and can be credited with the revitalization of the Quebec folk genre in the 20th century.
-This biopic, directed by François Bouvier and starring Debbie Lynch-White, tells the story of Bolduc, whose lively on-stage personality and culturally-influenced musical style made her a hit with working-class audiences in the 1930s.
+Known to the world as “La Bolduc,” singer-songwriter Mary Rose-Anne Travers Bolduc was a French-Canadian folk musician who blended Irish and Québec styles.
+Known as the Queen of Canadian Folk Singers in the 1930s, she pioneered Québec's singer-songwriter tradition and is credited with revitalizing the Quebec folk genre in the 20th century.
+This biopic, directed by François Bouvier and starring Debbie Lynch-White, tells the story of Bolduc, whose lively onstage personality and culturally-influenced musical style made her a hit with working-class audiences in the 1930s.
+La Bolduc was one of the highest-grossing Canadian films of 2018 and was a nominee for the Prix Iris for Best Film.

-La Bolduc will be presented in French, with English subtitles.
+La Bolduc will be presented in French, with English subtitles

 Ciné-Québec is made possible by the Québec Delegation in Boston.